 Second, we apply the method of Hainmueller (2012) and re-weight treated and control observations.
-Table A.10, Panel A displays mean and standard deviation of covariates before (cols 1-2) and after (cols.
+Table A.9, Panel A displays mean and standard deviation of covariates before (cols 1-2) and after (cols.
 3-4) re-weighting.
 The procedure creates balance between treated and control polling stations.
 We then re-estimate equation (1) with weighted least squares, using entropy weights.
-The point estimate is reported in col. 2 of Table A.10, Panel B: it is almost identical to our baseline estimate (col. 1 for comparison).
+The point estimate is reported in col. 2 of Table A.9, Panel B: it is almost identical to our baseline estimate (col. 1 for comparison).

 Third, we follow Iacus et al. (2012) and re-estimate equation (1) with Coarsened Exact Matching (CEM).
-We find exact matches within broad cells defined by number of voters, share of households with telephone, of share of blue-collars (4 quartiles) as well as weather at least on household has heating or not (dummy).
+We find exact matches within broad cells defined by number of voters, share of households with telephone, of share of blue collars workers (4 quartiles) as well as weather at least on household has heating or not (dummy).
 Within these cells, we can find exact matches for 76% of our polling stations, and we re-estimate equation (1) on these observations only.
-The result is reported in col. 3 of Table A.10, Panel (B), showing a point estimate slightly larger than our baseline.
+The result is reported in col. 3 of Table A.9, Panel (B), showing a point estimate slightly larger than our baseline.

 5.4 Other propaganda.
 Did other propaganda activities confound our results?
-Table A.11 gives an overview of other propaganda events in 1932/1933 Hamburg.
+Table A.10 gives an overview of other propaganda events in 1932/1933 Hamburg.
 First, we test whether marches by other parties have similar effects?
 The main other marches during the period were by the Communist Party (KPD), and by the Social Democrats (SPD).

-Figure A.12 shows their paths.
+Figure A.13 shows their paths.
 We can analyze the impact of the Communist march along the same lines.
 However, since the Social Democrats did not field their own candidate for President, we cannot easily do so for their march.
-In Table A.12, we examine the impact of the KPD march on communist votes and Nazi votes, as well as of the SPD march on Nazi and KPD votes.
+In Table A.11, we examine the impact of the KPD and SPD marches on Nazi and KPD votes.
 We find that the Communist march had a similar (direct) effect to the Nazi marches, increasing their own votes, but it is smaller in magnitude and not significant.
-The SPD march appears to have reduced Communist voting, but again, effects are not significant (Panel A).
+The SPD march appears to have reduced KPD votes, but again, effects are not significant (Panel A).
 We also find that alternative marches reduced Nazi voting (Panel B).
-However, marches by the SPD and KPD were targeted towards areas of already growing strengths - in Figure A.13, Panel A, we see evidence of growing support in KPD march-exposed districts.
-Figure A.13, Panel B provides evidence that the KPD marches display a polarizing effect similar to the one found for the NSDAP.
-For low and medium levels of baseline KPD support, the effect is negative ("backlash").
-Only in polling stations with very high baseline KPD support, the marches are persuasive.
+However, marches by the SPD and KPD were targeted towards areas of already growing strengths - in Figure A.14, Panel A, we see evidence of growing support in KPD march-exposed districts.
+Figure A.14, Panel B provides evidence that the KPD marches display a polarizing effect similar to the one found for the Nazis.
+For low and medium thresholds of KPD support, the effect is negative ("backlash").
+Only at high thresholds of KPD vote support, the marches are persuasive.